 Since our founding, the Chimes has served the campus community by always pursuing and reporting the whole story.

 We are entirely student run and free of administrative oversight, giving our experienced staff of editors, reporters, photographers, and designers full discretion in what we publish.

 We also accept opinion submissions of between 500 and 800 words at email@example.com.
 If you plan on submitting, please include a brief author bio and headshot.

 Print copies are distributed to campus Thursday mornings, ten to twelve weeks of the semester.
-Issues are placed in bins located in the entrances of many campus buildings, including the Student Union, Blackmore Library, Battele Hall, Renner Hall, and Youcum Hall.
+Issues are placed in bins located in the entrances of many campus buildings, including the Student Union, Blackmore Library, Battelle Hall, Renner Hall, and Yochum Hall.

-Our office is located in the new Convergent Media Center on the first floor.
+Our office is located in the Convergent Media Center on the first floor.

 General questions, tips, and any concerns should be directed to firstname.lastname@example.org.

 If you are looking to join our staff, please contact our Editor-in-Chief, Heather Barr, at firstname.lastname@example.org.